Post four of seven, in section About Practice

 Quality

-People tend to hide what they really want in life from themselves and others, for a huge range of reasons – self-judgement, fear, oppression, trauma, shadows and misalignment with your environment all stop you from being present with your desires.
+People tend to hide what they really want in life from themselves and others for a huge range of reasons.
+Some of these reasons are wise, and some of them are more self-limiting, such as self-judgement, fear, and trauma.

-Framing the question as, ‘what do you secretly want?’ helps cut through this.
+Framing the question as, ‘What do you secretly want?’ helps cut through the shadow and allows you to be honest, if only with yourself.

 Reflecting on what you want in life is an incredibly rich process.